Mill Hill Old Railway Nature Reserve

 Mill Hill Old Railway Nature Reserve is a 2.3 hectare Site of Borough Importance for Nature Conservation, Grade II, in Mill Hill in the London Borough of Barnet.

 The reserve follows the route of the Highgate to Edgware line, closed in 1964, of the Edgware, Highgate and London Railway, between Deans Lane and Bunns Lane.

-Most of it, between Deans Lane and a short footpath from The Meads, is a closed site owned by the London Borough of Barnet and formerly managed by the London Wildlife Trust, although as of April 2021 it is no longer listed on their website.
+Most of it, between Deans Lane and a short footpath from The Meads, is a closed site owned by the London Borough of Barnet and formerly managed by the London Wildlife Trust.
 It is open from 10am to 4pm on Saturdays and Sundays.
 The remaining stretch to Bunns Lane borders Lyndhurst Park.
 This is not managed and is very overgrown.

 The reserve is wooded, with some areas of rough pasture and herbs, and is an important habitat for slowworms.
 The grassland has a variety of wild flowers including burnet saxifrage and the rare great burnet.